 Up-and-coming Danish luxury watch brand Nordgreen is fast becoming a reference for simple yet impactful minimalist design.
 With Jakob Wagner as its Chief Designer, the brand focuses on the essence of what a watch means for the wearer to create long lasting and enduring watches.
 Jakob Wagner is known for his work with Bang & Olufsen and other major Scandinavian brands.

 Created in Denmark, Nordgreen’s watches bring a modern approach to classic Nordic design.
-Nordgreen’s philosophy is centered around social-consciousness and being fully carbon-neutral.
+Nordgreen’s philosophy is centred around social-consciousness and being fully carbon-neutral.
 Any carbon generated throughout the manufacturing or shipping process is offset by planting trees.

 We particularly like the brand’s efforts to offer their watches in multiple sizes, from 32mm in their women’s collection up to 42mm for their men’s collection.
 None of them come across as oversized or opulent, however.
 These watches are perfectly balanced for a timeless aesthetic.